Serving the Community of Killamarsh

 The Village has three schools which are St Giles Primary, Killamarsh Infants and Killamarsh Juniors.
 It also has three churches which are St Giles Church, Killamarsh Methodist Church and Ebenezer Gospel Hall.
 We have a Post Office, Library, Medical Centre, numerous shops and many public houses.

-The Parish Council is responsible for it's own functions rooms.
+The Parish Council is responsible for it's own function rooms.

 Interesting facts about the Village